Carlos Mortensen: World Poker Tour

 In 2004, he won the World Poker Tour (WPT) Doyle Brunson North American Poker Championship for $1,000,000.
 Mortensen won the Season Five World Poker Tour championship event for a $3,970,415 first place prize, his largest tournament cash to date, and his second career WPT title, making him the first player in professional poker history to ever win the World Championship events at both the World Series of Poker and the World Poker Tour.

-In 2010, Mortensen won the Season Eight WPT Hollywood Poker Open.
-With this win, he passed fellow professional Daniel Negreanu for first place on the all-time WPT money list, and tied Gus Hansen for most WPT titles with three.
+In 2010, Mortensen won the Season 8 WPT Hollywood Poker Open.

 Other poker tournaments

 Mortensen has made the prize money in the World Heads-Up Poker Championship, and was a semi-finalist in the second season of the Poker Superstars Invitational Tournament.

-Mortensen had a good run at the 2007 European Poker Tour Main Event in Monte Carlo finishing 11th, going out to Joshua Prager after making a straight on the turn, but defeated by a flush on the river.
+Mortensen had a good run at the 2007 European Poker Tour Main Event in Monte Carlo finishing 11th.

 In 2006, he and his wife, fellow poker player Cecilia Reyes Mortensen, divorced.

 As of August 2017, his total live tournament winnings exceed $12,100,000.
 His 21 cashes as the WSOP account for over $3,200,000 of those winnings.

-References in Pop Culture

-Mortensen is mentioned fictitiously in the hit US television show Gossip Girl, during Season 3 Episode 6 "Enough About Eve".
-In the episode Mortensen is referred to as Lily Humphrey's former lover with whom she spent a Summer in Monte Carlo.
-It is also mentioned in the Episode that Serena, Lily's daughter, was taught to play Poker by Carlos using Necco Wafers as chips.